This post may include affiliate links; see our disclosure policy.

 Step 1: Simmer the walnuts and maple syrup 6 to 8 minutes.

-Make sure to use pure maple syrup here: none of that corn syrup version pretending to be maple!
-Combine ¼ cup of it with 1 cup walnuts.
+Make sure to use pure maple syrup here, none of that corn syrup version pretending to be maple!
+Combine ¼ cup of it with 1 cup of walnuts.
 (You could actually do this with any type of nut you’d like.)
 Heat them in a non-stick skillet and when it just starts to bubble, turn down the heat to low and simmer, stirring occasionally.

 Walnuts in pan

-Step 2: In the last minute, stir constantly then remove from heat.
+Step 2: In the last minute, stir constantly, then remove from heat.

 Easy glazed walnuts

-Step 3: Place on parchment paper and cool to room temperature.
+Step 3: Place on parchment paper.

 Place the walnuts on parchment paper and allow them to cool to room temperature so that the maple shell hardens.
 This should take about 15 minutes.
 At this point, you can store the glazed walnuts in a sealed container at room temperature, and the coating will stay crunchy!